-This course is the first in a two-seminar sequence that introduces students to the science and business of the biotechnology industry.
+This course is first in a two-seminar sequence that introduces students to the science and business of the biotechnology industry.
 The course explores cutting-edge translational research that is shaping current commercialization and industry trends.
-Students will engage directly with primary research literature, current events, and leading scientist and industry executive guest speakers.
-Example topics include immunotherapy, gene editing, precision medicine, in situ medical devices, advances in drug discovery, and more.
+Students engage directly with primary research literature and learn from leading scientists and industry executives.
+Example topics include AI, gene editing/therapy, precision medicine, tissue engineering, biomanufacturing, and synthetic biology.

 M.S. in Commerce | Academics